Dornoch pulls off an upset to win the first Belmont Stakes run at Saratoga Race Course at 17-1

 "No one believed in this horse," Gargan said.
 “It's speechless.
 He’s such a talented horse.”

 Despite there not being a Triple Crown on the line, it's a historic Belmont because the race was run at Saratoga for the first time in the venue's 161-year history.
-It returns next year while Belmont Park undergoes a massive, $455 million reconstruction with the plan for the Triple Crown to return to the New York track in 2026.
+It returns next year while Belmont Park undergoes a massive, $455 million reconstruction with the plan for the Triple Crown race to go back to the New York track in 2026.

-Having it at Saratoga necessitated shortening the race to 1 1/4 miles from the usual "test of the champion 1 1/2-mile distance that has been a hallmark of the Belmont for nearly a century.
+Having it at Saratoga necessitated shortening the race to 1 1/4 miles from the usual "test of the champion" 1 1/2-mile distance that has been a hallmark of the Belmont for nearly a century.
 The temporary change contributed to getting more quality horses into the field who previously ran in the Kentucky Derby, Preakness or both.
+At 1 1/4-mile distance, Dornoch crossed the wire in a time of 2:01.64.

+Gargan doesn’t think if the race were at the usual distance the result would’ve been any different.

+“I don’t think anybody was getting to him,” Gargan said.
+“I’d have to watch it again.
+I kind of got excited jumping around there when he got clear.
+I didn’t see anybody really making a bold move.”

 AP horse racing: https://apnews.com/hub/horse-racing